-- If you're under the age of 18, a completed Affidavit of Liability and Guardianship form is necessary, with a witnessed signature by a notary or motor vehicle officer.
+- If you're under the age of 18 years old, a completed Affidavit of Liability and Guardianship form is necessary, with a witnessed signature by a notary or motor vehicle officer.
 This form essentially puts the burden of your driving mishaps (if any) on your parents.
 If not the parent, court-ordered papers and/or a Power of Attorney should be presented with the affidavit.

-- Pass a written exam, with a score of 80% or higher.
+- Pass a written exam.
 The multiple-choice test covers all components of the driving process including rules of the road, sign recognition, emergency procedures, and safe driving tips.
 All of the material on the test is taken directly from the Colorado Driver Handbook.

 - Pass a vision check.